743717/RobotControl/README.md

 List of Functions:
 ---------------------------------------
 	Setup/Calibration:

+		Setup:
 			Attach():
 			Attaches the pins automatically to servo objects.

 			AttachSet(servoLeftpin, servoRightpin):
 			Similar to Attach, but allows you to set the servos to a different pin of your choice.

 			TurnTime(time):
 			This uses the time it takes for your robot to turn 90 degrees, and uses it to do some math so you can use angles instead of time to turn your robot.
+		Testing:
 			Calibrate():
 			Same as Stop, but it also attaches the pins so you don't need to add Attach to your code to calibrate the wheels.

 ---------------------------------------